jamesadhitthana/TunaForecaster/README.md

 ## Introduction

-The initial goal of our program is to.....#TODO
+The initial goal of our program is to..... **TODO DEAN KERJAIN INI**

 ## Getting Started